alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 * do not use italics
 * use single quote marks around titles
 * write out abbreviations in full: page not p, Nutrition Journal not Nutr J.
-* use plain English, for example use ‘and others’ not ‘et al’
+* use plain English, for example use 'and others' not 'et al'
 * do not use full stops after initials or at the end of the reference

 If the reference is available online, make the title a link and include the date you accessed the online version:

-Corallo AN and others. [‘A systematic review of medical practice variation in OECD countries’](http://www.healthpolicyjrnl.com/article/S0168-8510%2813%2900215-7/fulltext) Health Policy 2014: volume 114, pages 5 to 14 (viewed on 18 November 2014)
+Corallo AN and others. ['A systematic review of medical practice variation in OECD countries'](http://www.healthpolicyjrnl.com/article/S0168-8510%2813%2900215-7/fulltext) Health Policy 2014: volume 114, pages 5 to 14 (viewed on 18 November 2014)

 ### reform plan

 Lower case.

 ### regional resilience team

 Lower case.

 ### Registered Dealers in Controlled Oils (RDCO)

 Title case.

 ### regulations

 Title case in the full title: Licensing of Animal Dealers (Scotland) Regulations 2009.
 (No comma before the date.)
 Lower case when referring to them: the licensing of animal dealers regulations.